Glenn Middleton: Doncaster Rovers

+On 29 April 2026, it was announced that Middleton had been made available for transfer.

+Rochdale

+On 1 September 2026, Middleton signed for Rochdale.

 International career

 Middleton has represented Scotland at several age levels, up to and including the under-21 team.

 Selected for the Scotland under-21 squad in the 2018 Toulon Tournament, the team lost to Turkey in a penalty-out and finished fourth.